Using Activity to Relieve Academic StressClinical Expertise

 - If your child takes the school bus, create a “walking school bus.”
 Take turns with other parents or older siblings to safely walk to the bus stop rather than drive.
 It’s a good way to get those extra steps in for the day.

 - Go on a family walk.
-Right after school or right after dinner are very good times to help your child after a long school day.
-Try to walk before they sit down to complete their homework for the evening - you can even take the dog!
+Right after school and right after dinner are very good times to help your child after a long school day.
+Try to walk before they sit down to complete their homework for the evening— you can even take the dog!